studioml/studio-docs/README.rst

 monitoring or management of artifacts of your machine learning experiments in Python without invasion of your code.
-No one wants to spend their time configuring different machines, setting up dependencies, or playing archeology to track down previous model artifacts.
+No one wants to spend their time configuring different machines, setting up dependencies, or playing archeologist to track down previous model artifacts.

 Most of the features are compatible with any Python machine learning